ISISComputingGroup/ibex_developers_manual/System-components.md

 [Script server (Interface to Nicos)](Nicos) | SCRIPTSERVER | Python | Script server is a proxy in front of nicos to allow communication with it

-All components are started via [Statup and Shutdown](Startup-and-Shutdown)
+All components are started via [Startup and Shutdown](Startup-and-Shutdown)